 - A POST data size limitation of 512MB

 For Magento 2 database optimization, we recommend implementing and optimizing MariaDB as a replacement in the MySQL section of your stack.
-Stock MariaDB is fast and offers a simplified deployment over CentOS 7.
+MariaDB is fast and offers a simplified deployment over CentOS 7.

 Some of the MariaDB optimizations we’ve implemented include: